Legislative Relationship Between Centre and State

 Option b – Stock Exchange – Concurrent List

-With reference to the Constitution of India which one of the following pairs is not correctly matched?
+In the Indian Constitution, which of the following is incorrectly matched?

-Option a – Stock Exchange – The State List
+Option a – Stock Exchange – State List

-Article ………. deals with the administrative relation between the Centre and the States.
+Article _______ of the Constitution deals with administrative relations between the Centre and States.

 (a) 263–372